Oak Class – Reception

 Please note:

-• PE lessons are on Wednesdays.
+• PE lessons will be Tuesday.
 Please send your child to school wearing their PE kit.

-• All children require a water bottle in school everyday.
+• All children require a water bottle in school everyday, as well as a hat and waterproof coat for showers.

 • Children must have in school every day a spare pair of wellies for our outdoor classroom and paddock area as well as spare clothes in case they get wet.